christianhelle/sqlitequery/README.md

 # SQLite Query Analyzer

 SQLite Query Analyzer is a lightweight and efficient desktop utility designed to simplify the process of managing SQLite databases.

-It provides an intuitive interface for executing queries, managing connections, and handling results, making database operations seamless and straightforward.
+It provides an intuitive interface for executing queries and direct table editing, making database operations seamless and straightforward.

 ## Features